truenas/middleware/docs/userguide/freenas_storage.rst

     :width: 3.5in
     :height: 3.3in

-.. note:: versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the HDD Standby, Advanced Power Management, and Acoustic Level settings.
+.. note:: versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the "HDD Standby", "Advanced Power Management", and "Acoustic
+   Level" settings.
 As of 8.3.1, changes to these settings are applied immediately.

-If you click the dataset of the volume (the second entry of the same name), or any other dataset, six icons will appear at the bottom of the screen.
-In order from left to right, these icons allow you to:
+If you click a dataset in :menuselection:`Storage --> Volumes --> View Volumes`, six buttons will appear at the bottom of the screen.
+In order from left to right, these buttons allow you to:

-#.  **Change Permissions:** allows you to edit the volume's user, group, mode, permission type, and to enable recursive permissions on the volume's
+**Change Permissions:** allows you to edit the dataset's permissions as described in :ref:`Change Permissions`.
-    subdirectories.

-#.  **Create Snapshot:** allows you to configure the snapshot's name and whether or not it is recursive before manually creating a one-time snapshot.
-If you
+**Create Snapshot:** allows you to create a one-time snapshot.
+If you wish to schedule the regular creation of snapshots, instead use
-    wish to schedule the regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.
+:ref:`Periodic Snapshot Tasks`.

-#. **Destroy Dataset:** if you click the "Destroy Dataset" button, the browser will turn red to indicate that this is a destructive action.
-The pop-up warning
+**Destroy Dataset:** if you click the "Destroy Dataset" button, the browser will turn red to indicate that this is a destructive action.
+The "Destroy
-   message will warn that destroying the dataset will delete all of the files and snapshots associated with that dataset.
+Dataset" screen forces you to check the box "I'm aware this will destroy all child datasets and snapshots within this dataset" before it will perform this action.

-#.  **Edit Options:** allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
-If compression is
+**Edit Options:** allows you to edit the volume's properties described in Table 8.1d.
+Note that it will not let you change the dataset's name.
-    newly enabled on a volume or dataset that already contains data, existing files will not be compressed until they are modified as compression is only applied when a file is written.

-#.  **Create Dataset:** allows you to create a dataset.
+**Create Dataset:** used to create a child dataset within this dataset.

-#.  **Create zvol:** allows you to create a zvol to use as an iSCSI device extent.
+**Create zvol:** allows you to create a child zvol within this dataset.

+If you click a zvol in :menuselection:`Storage --> Volumes --> View Volumes`, three icons will appear at the bottom of the screen: "Create Snapshot", "Edit zvol", and "Destroy zvol".
+Similar to datasets, you can not edit a zvol's name and you will need to confirm that you wish to destroy the zvol.

 .. _Managing Encrypted Volumes:

 Managing Encrypted Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you check the "Enable full disk encryption" box during the creation of a ZFS volume, five encryption icons will be added to the icons that are typically seen when Viewing Volumes.
+If you check the "Encryption" box during the creation of a pool, five additional buttons will be added to the entry for the pool in
+:menuselection:`Storage --> Volumes --> View Volumes`.
 An example is seen in Figure 8.1o.

-**Figure 8.1o: Encryption Icons Associated with an Encrypted ZFS Volume**
+**Figure 8.1o: Encryption Icons Associated with an Encrypted Pool**

 |encrypt.png|

 .. |encrypt.png| image:: images/encrypt.png
-    :width: 5.2in
+    :width: 4.3in
-    :height: 4.5in
+    :height: 4.6in

-These icons are used to:
+In order from left to right, these additional encryption buttons are used to:

-#. **Create/Change Passphrase:** click this icon to set and confirm the passphrase associated with the GELI encryption key.
-You will be prompted to input the
+**Create/Change Passphrase:** click this button to set and confirm the passphrase associated with the GELI encryption key.
+You will be prompted to input and repeat the desired passphrase and a red warning reminds you to "Remember to add a new recovery key as this action invalidates the previous recovery key".
-   password used to access the FreeNAS® administrative GUI, and then to input and repeat the desired passphrase.
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
-A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be able to guess the passphrase). **Remember this passphrase as you can not re-import an encrypted volume without it.** In other words, if you forget the passphrase, it is possible for the data on the volume to become inaccessible.
-An example would be a failed USB stick that requires a new installation on a new USB stick and a re-import of the existing pool, or the physical removal of disks when moving from an older hardware system to a new system.
-Protect this passphrase as anyone who knows it could re-import your encrypted volume, thus thwarting the reason for encrypting the disks in the first place.
+A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be able to guess the passphrase).
+**Remember this passphrase as you can not re-import an encrypted volume without it.** In other words, if you forget the passphrase, the data on the volume can become inaccessible if you need to re-import or unlock the pool.
+Protect this passphrase as anyone who knows it could re-import your encrypted volume, thwarting the reason for encrypting the disks in the first place.

-   When you click this icon, a red warning is displayed: **Remember to add a new recovery key as this action invalidates the previous recovery key.** as a new passphrase needs a new recovery key.
+Once the passphrase is set, the name of this button will change to "Change Passphrase".
+After setting or changing the passphrase, it is important to immediately create a new recovery key by clicking the "Add recovery key" button.
 This way, if the passphrase is forgotten, the associated recovery key can be used instead.
-Once you set the passphrase, immediately click the "Add recovery key" button (second last key icon) to create a new recovery key.
-Once the passphrase is set, the name of this icon will change to "Change Passphrase".

-#. **Download Key:** click this icon to download a backup copy of the GELI encryption key.
-The encryption key is saved to the client system, not on the
+**Download Key:** click this icon to download a backup copy of the GELI encryption key.
+The encryption key is saved to the client system, not on the FreeNAS® system.
-   FreeNAS® system.
 You will be prompted to input the password used to access the FreeNAS® administrative GUI before the selecting the directory in which to store the key.
 Since the GELI encryption key is separate from the FreeNAS® configuration database, **it is highly recommended to make a backup of the key.
 If the key is every lost or destroyed and there is no backup key, the data on the disks is inaccessible.**

-#. **Encryption Re-key:** generates a new GELI encryption key.
-Typically this is only performed when the administrator suspects that the current key may be
+**Encryption Re-key:** generates a new GELI encryption key.
+Typically this is only performed when the administrator suspects that the current key may be compromised.
-   compromised.
 This action also removes the current passphrase.

-#. **Add recovery key:** generates a new recovery key.
-This screen will prompt you to input the password used to access the FreeNAS® administrative GUI and
-   then to select the directory in which to save the key.
+**Add recovery key:** generates a new recovery key.
+This screen will prompt you to input the password used to access the FreeNAS® administrative GUI and then to select the directory in which to save the key.
 Note that the recovery key is saved to the client system, not on the FreeNAS® system.
 This recovery key can be used if the passphrase is forgotten. **Always immediately** add a recovery key whenever the passphrase is changed.

-#. **Remove recover key:** Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
+**Remove recover key:** Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
 **Immediately** create a new passphrase and recovery key.

 .. note:: the passphrase, recovery key, and encryption key need to be protected.
 Do not reveal the passphrase to others.
 On the system containing the downloaded keys, take care that that system and its backups are protected.
 Anyone who has the keys has the ability to re-import the disks should they be